How to Write an Extended Essay: Definition, Topics, Outline

 The paper ends with a conclusion.
 While the bulk of the writing time goes into the body, much thought must go into its conclusion.
 Like the dessert of a meal, this can make or break the work's success.
 The conclusion has the weighty job of being inclusive of the information presented, offering final memorable insights, and leaving the reader knowing they have learned something about the presented topic and the author's skills.
 Therefore, when planning the workflow of the essay, sufficient time to craft the conclusion needs to be considered.

 It is important to create a title page for the final presentation, also known as an extended essay cover page.
 There are many visual extended essay examples online to help you, and the process is quite basic.

 The title page format starts with the title centered and written about one-third of the way down the page with any subtitle directly beneath it.
 For a Psychology extended essay, an example would be:

 After this, skip 3-5 lines and, putting one on each line, type your name, your IB number if this is the international baccalaureate, subject, date, school, and word count.
 Again, all of this remains centered.

 An extended essay is a chance for a student to shine by showing the depth of knowledge, writing skills, and original thoughts on a subject.
-Should you buy an essay or use an essay writing service, be certain that they are knowledgeable about your topic in addition to proper IB extended essay format.
+Should you use a write an essay online service, be certain that they are knowledgeable about your topic in addition to proper IB extended essay format.
 Always take the time to edit and proofread work before submitting it.
 The extended essay is an excellent culmination of study and commitment when organized and presented.
 Don't forget to talk to your IB program coordinator if you need help choosing an advisor!

 Need Some Help?